MarkusHobisch/Secasy/README.md

 | Is it production-ready?                   | **No**                             | No peer review, no formal proofs                   |
 | Is this a credible research contribution? | **Yes**                            | Empirical evaluation exceeds many published papers |

-In summary: Secasy passes every empirical test that can be performed without deep cryptanalysis — and passes them with results closer to the theoretical ideal than SHA-256, BLAKE2b, and SHA-512.
-This is a **necessary** but not **sufficient ** condition for cryptographic security.
-The next step is independent analysis of the grid structure's algebraic properties, particularly the extraction function that empirical evidence identifies as the primary security anchor.
+In summary: within the bounds of what black-box empirical evaluation can establish, the present construction behaves in the way an ideal random function would, on the statistical metrics tested.
+This is a *necessary but not sufficient* condition for cryptographic security in the formal sense.
+The natural next steps are (i) targeted differential analysis of the Phase-2 input integration, (ii) algebraic analysis of the Phase-3 round function and the Phase-4 extractor under the linearisation discussed in Sections 2.3 and 2.4, and (iii) independent peer review.

 ## 5. Test Suites